 - Public access and Rights of Way

 - Potential impacts on adjacent SSSI, SAC, SPA or other designations

 - Tree species choice and suitability regarding climate change predictions

-- All projects over 2 hectares in size are submitted to the Forestry Commission for an Environmental Impact Assessment Enquiry for Afforestation.
+- All projects over two hectares in size are submitted to the Forestry Commission for an Environmental Impact Assessment Enquiry for Afforestation

-If you are interested in woodland creation and tree planting and have a project/proposal in mind then please contact our Woodland Creation Officer, Alasdair Fagan via email; firstname.lastname@example.org or by phone; 01439 772700
+If you are interested in woodland creation and tree planting and have a project/proposal in mind then please contact our Woodland Creation Team via email or phone 01439 772700